oasislabs/oasis-gateway/docs/policyAPI.md

     // for each API provided by the oasis-gateway
 	API     string

-    // Address is the address of the contract that is targeted by the
+    // Address is the address of the service that is targeted by the
     // request, if any
 	Address string